darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 iterations
 : The number of times the algorithm should run on top of itself.
 High values slow the module down but allow more accurate reconstructions, provided that the diffusion speeds are low enough.

-radius
+max radius
 : The maximal distance of diffusion, expressed in pixels of the full-resolution image.
+High values diffuse further, at the expense of computation time.
+Low values diffuse closer.
+If you plan to denoise, the max radius should be approximately the width of your lens blur.

+central radius
+: The main scale of the diffusion.
+Zero causes the diffusion to act more heavily on fine details (used for deblurring and denoising).
+Non-zero values define the size of details to be heavily diffused (used to increase local contrast).

-## diffusion typology
+## diffusion speed

-1st order (gradient)
+1st order speed (gradient)
 : The speed of diffusion of the low-frequency wavelet layers in the direction defined by the _1st order anisotropy_ setting.
 Positive values apply diffusion, negative values undo diffusion, zero does nothing.

-2nd order (laplacian)
+2nd order speed (laplacian)
 : The speed of diffusion of the low-frequency wavelet layers in the direction defined by the _2nd order anisotropy_ setting.
 Positive values apply diffusion, negative values undo diffusion, zero does nothing.

-3rd order (gradient of laplacian)
+3rd order speed (gradient of laplacian)
 : The speed of diffusion of the high-frequency wavelet layers in the direction defined by the _3nd order anisotropy_ setting.
 Positive values apply diffusion, negative values undo diffusion, zero does nothing.

-4th order (laplacian of laplacian)
+4th order speed (laplacian of laplacian)
 : The speed of diffusion of the high-frequency wavelet layers in the direction defined by the _4th order anisotropy_ setting.
 Positive values apply diffusion, negative values undo diffusion, zero does nothing.

 ## diffusion directionality